Healthy Homes Assessment Seatoun

 Home Assessments Seatoun for Rental Properties

-• Is the ceiling insulation in require of topping up? need replenishment or replacement?
+• Is the ceiling insulation in need of topping up? need topping up or replacing?

 • Does the house have sufficient ventilation including extractor fans?